Chrysler Royal (Australia)

-AP1
+AP1 (1957–1958)

 The first version of the Chrysler Royal, the AP1, was introduced in May 1957.
 It was a development of the American Plymouth P25 design of 1954 which had itself been produced by Chrysler Australia as the P25 Plymouth Cambridge and Cranbrook, the D49 Dodge Kingsway and the SP25 De Soto Diplomat.
 Original designations for the three different designs were AD1 for the Dodge, AS1 for the DeSoto and AP1 for the Plymouth.
 Plans to market the updated version under these three names were dropped late in the development program and the new model would be sold only as the Chrysler Royal thus revising a name used by Chrysler in the US market from 1937 to 1950.
 The design chosen for the final model was that proposed for the Plymouth variant, thus the AP (Australian Plymouth) designation was adopted, and changed to stand for Australian Production.

 The Royal differed from the P25 in using front and rear mudguards similar to those on the 1956 US Plymouth and a rear window which was larger than that of the P25.
 The AP1 was originally only produced as a Royal four-door sedan; the Plainsman four-door station wagon was introduced during 1958.

 The AP1 was offered with two versions of Chrysler's valve-in-block straight-6 engine: a 115 hp, 230.2 cuin with manual transmission and a 117 hp 250.6 cuin with the Powerflite 2-speed automatic.
 Chrysler's 313 cuin polyspherical-head V8 was introduced as an option during the AP1 model run.
 V8 powered Royals were popular with the South Australia Police, where they were employed as Highway Patrol cars.
 It was also offered in the Plainsman station wagon, although only 32 cars were thus equipped.

-AP2
+AP2 (1958–1960)

 A revised Royal, the AP2 was introduced in late 1958.
-This series featured a new grille and unusual rear styling with additional "saddle fins" grafted on to the exiting tailfins.
+This series featured a new grille and unusual rear styling with additional "saddle fins" grafted on to the existing tailfins.
 The AP2 was available as a Royal four-door sedan, a Plainsman four-door station wagon, and the new Wayfarer two-door coupé utility.
 The unrelated Dodge Wayfarer lent its name to this version.
 The Plainsman station wagon was dropped from the range during the AP2 series.
-The choice of six-cylinder and V8 engines continued, with the V8 identified by a V shaped emblem in the grille and a small V8 badge on the rear quarter.
+The choice of six-cylinder and V8 engines continued, with the V8 identified by a V-shaped emblem in the grille and a small V8 badge on the rear quarter.